hakimjonas/valar/README.md

-# valar – Type-Safe Validation for Scala 3
+# Valar – Type-Safe Validation for Scala 3

 Valar is a validation library for Scala 3 designed for clarity and ease of use.
 It leverages Scala 3's type system and metaprogramming (macros) to help you define complex validation rules with less boilerplate, while providing structured, detailed error messages useful for debugging or user feedback.

 ## Key Features:

 * **Type Safety:** Clearly distinguish between valid results and accumulated errors at compile time using `ValidationResult[A]`.
 Eliminate runtime errors caused by unexpected validation states.
 * **Minimal Boilerplate:** Derive `Validator` instances automatically for case classes using compile-time macros, significantly reducing repetitive validation logic.
 Focus on your rules, not the wiring.
 * **Flexible Error Handling:** Choose the strategy that fits your use case:
   * **Error Accumulation** (default): Collect all validation failures, ideal for reporting multiple issues (e.g., in UIs or API responses).
   * **Fail-Fast**: Stop validation immediately on the first failure, suitable for performance-sensitive pipelines.
 * **Actionable Error Reports:** Generate detailed `ValidationError` objects containing precise field paths, validation rule specifics (like expected vs. actual values), and optional codes/severity, making debugging and error reporting straightforward.
 * **Scala 3 Idiomatic:** Built specifically for Scala 3, embracing features like extension methods, given instances, opaque types, and macros for a modern, expressive API.

 ## Installation